+The court will appoint a class representative that is responsible for safeguarding the interests of the class members.
 The class representative must keep all class members informed about the status of the litigation.
 In the event the class representative wishes to settle the dispute, he must notify all class members and give them an opportunity to voice their opinions on the proposed settlement and an opportunity to specify whether they accept the settlement and want to be bound by the terms of it.
 Although class members may decide whether to be bound by a settlement, all class members are automatically bound by the terms of any judgment rendered by the court provided they were registered class members at the time the judgment was issued.
 The class representative is normally responsible for paying for the litigation, including the opposing side's fees and costs in the event the litigation is unsuccessful.
 The class representative can avoid this liability by making a specific request that the court issue an order specifying that only those individuals who accept liability for a specific amount of the costs may register as members of the class.